Ton-Dynasty/ticton-playground/README.md

     Tick Success, tick price: 2.2, spend base asset: 1.23, spend quote asset: 2.2
     ```

     Receiving a success message indicates a successful operation.
-Wait a few seconds, then you can search your wallet address on [tonviewer](https://testnet.tonviewer.com/) or [tonscan](https://testnet.tonscan.org/) to check the transaction.
+Wait a few seconds, then you can search your wallet address on [tonviewer](https://testnet.tonviewer.com/) to check the transaction.

-7. **Getting Alarm Metadata**
+3. **Getting Alarm Metadata**

     After completing the tick operation, an alarm contract will be deployed by the oracle.
 This contract allows you to view the alarm's metadata.
 The following steps use tonviewer for demonstration: